 The Bottom Line

 Now that we've said all that "filtering" stuff, please be assured that our goal is truly to be of service to you.
-We try not to take ourselves too seriously, hope you understand the tongue-in-cheek and the need for all this silly "filtering" language above, and still have a smile on your face.
+We try not to take ourselves too seriously, hope you understand the tongue-in-cheek on this page, the need for all this silly "filtering" language above, and still have a smile on your face.
 We do look forward to being of assistance.

 Thanks for visiting our website!